gschmutz/event-driven-microservices-workshop/README.md

 5a | [Using Kafka from Spring Boot with Avro & Schema Registry](./05a-working-with-avro-and-springboot)  | learn how to use Spring Boot to consume and produce from/to Kafka using Avro for serialization with the Confluent Schema Registry.
 6 |[Using Kafka with Confluent's Python client](./06-producing-consuming-kafka-with-python)  | learn how to use Python to consume and produce from/to Kafka
 7 | [Using Kafka with Confluent's .NET client](./07-producing-consuming-kafka-with-dotnet)  | learn how to use .NET to consume and produce from/to Kafka
+8 | [Using Kafka Streams](./07-using-kafka-streams-simple)  | learn how to use Kafka Streams from Java to perform stream analytics